justinjaywang/taiwanese-foods/index.md

 #### Introduction

-Pinyin is an alphabet (romanization) system for Mandarin Chinese, used primarily as a tool to aid learning.
-Letters are grouped into intials and finals.
-The system includes four diacritics (āáǎà) to denote tones, and letters are grouped into intials and finals (every syllable begins with one intial and ends in one final).

-Each of the alphabet's twenty-one initial letters (from B to S) is presented here with a corresponding Taiwanese food.
+Pinyin, also called the Chinese Phonetic Alphabet, is a romanization system for Mandarin Chinese.
+Each of the alphabet's twenty-one initial letters (from B to S) is presented here with a corresponding food from Taiwan.

+The foods showcased are limited in number, but provide a reprentative overview of the different ingredients and flavors common in Taiwanese cuisine.
+Not every food item originated in Taiwan, but all have been embraced over the years by the island's food-obsessed populace.

+Taiwan, the leaf-shaped island off the coast of China, has had a tumultuous history, with many waves of inhabitants over several hundreds of years.

+- Not every food item originated in Taiwan (though many are) but they sure enough can be found on the island.

+- Representative sampling, fresh seafood (qiu dao yu), fruits (lian wu and shizi), and vegetables (ku gua and zhu sun).
+- homestyle dishes (san bei ji and rou zao fan)
+- street food, snacks (gua bao )
+- classics (paigu, niu rou mian)
+- desserts (tangyuan, boba)

+- seafood is plentiful and fresh on island with
+- fruits are abundant, Taiwan grows a wide range of tropical and temperate fruits
+- Taiwan produces a huge variety of vegetables, particularly the leafy green varieties

+- geographical location freshness and availability is key

 Much like the history of the island itself, the food is difficult to pinpoint.
 In short, it's a blend of different cuisines, from Chinese to Japanese, with influences from Hakka and the indigenous peoples that have occupied the island for a thousand years.

-The foods showcased here—from fruits, vegetables, and seafood to snacks, desserts, and homestyle dishes—provide a mere introduction.

 <!--
 ---